-Have you ever had a project that did not meet the deadline or budget?
+Please tell us about a project you managed that did not meet the deadline or budget.

 No one is perfect, and as long as you have a good explanation for why a past project wasn’t delivered on time or on budget – and you can illustrate how you learned from your mistake – this answer should show that a candidate has the ability to grow as a PM.
 One way to answer this question without necessarily admitting a mistake of your own would be to think back to a situation when a client might have wanted to add a new feature sometime over the life of the project that would increase the cost or time to complete the project.

-- What was a challenging project you have worked on and how did you manage it?
+- What was a particularly difficult project you have worked on and how did you manage it?

-- What’s the biggest mistake you have made on a specific project?
+- What’s the biggest mistake you have ever made on a project?
+What did you learn?

-- What was the last project that you worked on?
+- Tell us about the most recent project that you worked on.

-- Have you ever had a project that did not meet the deadline or budget?
+- Can you recall a project that did not meet the deadline or budget?

-- Tell me about a time when your stakeholders didn’t agree on a project.
-How did you proceed?
+- Please recall a time when your stakeholders disagreed on a project.
+How did handle it?

-- Talk about a time when you had to persuade or influence someone to achieve a goal.
+- Please provide an example of when you had to influence someone to achieve a goal.

 To give you an idea of what some of the top tech companies are looking for in Project Managers, here are a few interview questions from Amazon, Google, Facebook, and Microsoft.

 - Have you ever dealt with a team member who wouldn’t contribute?
 How did you handle it?

 - How does Scrum help you improve project success?